techidaily/discover-bits/source/_posts/konvertieren-sie-ihr-iphones-live-foto-in-eine-bewegte-erinnerung-lerne-wie-du-es-zu-einem-video-speicherst.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/701707/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+👉 **Notes:**

+* The free version of AOMEI Backupper only supports cloning a data disk.
+To clone a disk with OS installed, you can [upgrade](https://tools.techidaily.com/ubackup/products/) to higher versions to enjoy it.
+* The [System Clone](https://tools.techidaily.com/ubackup/products/) feature can help you only clone system to new hard drive, which uses less disk space than disk clone.
+Also, it requires a higher version.

 ## Conclusion

 That’s all for how to use Norton Ghost 15\.
 Indeed Norton Ghost is a good tool for computer backup, restore and clone, but you need to pay for it.
 Fortunately, there’s another choice - AOMEI Backupper Standard.
 This free alternative offers all-around backup options to protect your data all the time.